 - a mining industrial area, including workshops, administration buildings, fuel and chemical storage facilities, warehouse and hardstand areas

-- other associated minor infrastructure, plant, equipment and activities
+- other associated minor mining infrastructure, plant, equipment and activities

 - exploration activities

-- realignment of approximately 6km of Theodore-Baralaba Road to the east of MLA 80193
+- a realignment of approximately 4.5km of the Moura-Baralaba Road to the east and outside of MLA 700057

-- production of up to 3.5 Mt/yr of pulverised coal injection and thermal coal product for the export market over a 23–40 year project life
+- the production of up to 4 Mt/yr of pulverised coal injection coal product for the export market over approximately a 19 year project life

 - temporary fine coal tailings storage and drying, prior to disposal in-pit, or within overburden dumps

-- product coal road transport 40km by trucks via the existing Baralaba mine haul route to the existing train load-out facility located approximately 2km east of Moura
+- product coal road transport 40km by trucks via the existing Baralaba North Mine haul route to Wonbindi Coal Pty Ltd’s existing train load-out facility located approximately 2km east of Moura

 - product coal rail transport by train to the Port of Gladstone for export to international markets.

-The proposed project would employ up to 150 construction employees during a 6–12 month construction period and approximately 400 operational employees.
-The EIS would be used to scope the accommodation requirements for the proposed project.
+The proposed project would employ up to 275 construction employees during a 12–24 month construction period and approximately 600 operational employees at peak production.
+The Environmental Impact Statement (EIS) would be used to scope the accommodation requirements for the proposed project.

 On 10 August 2011, the proponent applied under sections 70 and 71 of the Environmental Protection Act 1994 (EP Act) for approval to voluntarily prepare an EIS.
 On 16 August 2011, the department approved the application under section 72 of the EP Act.

-On 18 October 2012, the former Australian Government Department of Sustainability, Environment, Water, Population and Communities, now Australian Government Department of the Environment and Energy determined the proposed project to be a controlled action under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+On 18 October 2012, the former Australian Government Department of Sustainability, Environment, Water, Population and Communities, now the Department of Agriculture, Water and Environment, determined the proposed project to be a controlled action under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).